-If you’ve been following coinmetrics closely, you might be convinced of the usefulness of our market to transaction value metric (MTV) in determining relative value.
+If you’ve been following coinmetrics closely, you might be convinced of the usefulness of our network value to transactions metric (NVT) in determining relative value.
 However there is an important caveat that must be mentioned.

 Change skews transaction estimations